Arbitrage fund vs liquid fund for short-term parking

 Worked example: high-tax-bracket investor

-Investor in 30% tax bracket parks Rs 10 lakh for 14 months:
+An investor in the 30 per cent tax bracket parks Rs 10 lakh for 14 months.

 - Net: Rs 49,000.